Taunton, Massachusetts: Twentieth century

 Built in 1942, U.S. Army Camp Myles Standish was a departure point for over a million U.S. and allied military personnel bound for Europe during World War II.
 It also functioned as a prisoner of war camp housing German and Italian soldiers.
-While Camp Myles Standish was later closed in 1946, it was re-purposed as the Paul A Dever School which was a facility that housed mentally disabled persons.
+While Camp Myles Standish was later closed in 1946, it was re-purposed as the Paul A. Dever School which was a facility that housed mentally disabled persons.
 The school site of 220 acre was shut down in 1982.
 This portion was turned into an expansion scheme for the existing the Myles Standish Industrial Park, Taunton's north end, which is currently one of the largest in New England, covering an area over 800 acre.
 It services manufacturing, offices, high tech, and distribution centers.

 The National Weather Service operates a regional weather forecast office that serves much of Massachusetts, all of Rhode Island, and most of northern Connecticut there.
 The National Weather Service also operates the Northeast River Forecast Center on the site, serving New England and most of New York state.
 Several major companies operate within the industrial park and in other parts of the city.

 Twenty-first century

 In October 2005, the Whittenton Pond Dam north of the downtown area threatened to fail following a week that brought 9 in of rain to the city.
-Over 2,000 city residents were evacuated, all downtown businesses were ordered closed and Mayor Robert Nunes issued a state of emergency.
+Over 2,000 city residents were evacuated, all downtown businesses were ordered closed, and Mayor Robert Nunes issued a state of emergency.
 It is estimated that if the dam had failed, the Mill River would have inundated the downtown area with up to 6 ft of water.
 In response, Massachusetts Governor Mitt Romney ordered an immediate inspection of high-risk dams throughout the Commonwealth.

 In 2010, the historic Taunton City Hall was severely damaged in an arson fire.
 City government operated out of the former Lowell M. Maxham School on Oak Street for ten years, until the building was renovated and re-opened in September 2020.

 In 2012 Taunton became the target location for a Wampanoag casino complex which was embroiled in conflict by competing regional bands of the Wampanoag over territory claims.
-The proposed casino resort complex location is adjacent to a local elementary school and the regional technical high school, generating protests by parent and teacher groups.
+The proposed location for the casino-resort complex is adjacent to a local elementary school and the regional technical high school, generating protests by parent and teacher groups.

 On June 10, 2012, the City of Taunton dedicated the Taunton Global War on Terrorism War Memorial on Church Green.

-Taunton is home to a General Dynamics Mission Systems facility, which develops military communications equipment.
+Taunton is home to a General Dynamics Mission Systems factory, which develops military communications equipment.